nlesc-nano/Tutorials/docs/5_simulation_box.rst

 Let's now see how to obtain the two file extensions:
 - *.gro file*: This file can be very easily obtained by selecting File > Save Coordinates > File Type: gro.
 The resulting file is now ready to be used.
 - *.top file*: This extension can be obtained from the **VMD** command line.
 We will first need to move to the directory containing our .prm file.
 After that, we can just insert the following commands in the terminal: ``topo writegmxtop box_ordered.top box.prm`` (``box.prm`` being our previously built "global" .prm file).
 The .top file will be generated in the same directory with the name we specified in the command line.
 As our very last step before running the simulation, we will need to perform a few small modifications to the file:
+    1. The ``[ atomtypes ]`` section is to be updated to include the inorganic atoms (Cs, Pb, Br), as well as their relative parameters (atomic number, mass, charge etc.) in the description;
-    1. In the ``[ nonbond_params ]`` section each couple of atoms is associated to a sigma and an epsilon.
+    2. In the ``[ nonbond_params ]`` section each couple of atoms is associated to a sigma and an epsilon.
 In our case, these parameters account for the description of the Lennard-Jones terms in our force field, and we will need to insert their corresponding values in the column.
 The section would then look like this:

     ::